LliliansCalvo/smiFISH_Arthropods/README.md

 Raw data and scripts for "smiFISH and embryo segmentation for single-cell multi-gene RNA quantification in arthropods" Llilians Calvo*, Matthew Ronshaugen, Tom Pettini*.
 2020

-Neighbour finding R tutorials and raw test data data can be find in Test data/
+Neighbour finding R tutorials and raw test data data can be find in Test data/ The tutorial described here will allow to determine the neighbours of each cell in an embryo or tissue when XYZ coordinates of each cell are provided.
+If direct neighbours (touching cells) are desired the polygon method tutorial should be used.
+This code draws each cell as a polygon using membrane markers.
+And the edges of polygons can be slightly increased to detect overlapping touching cells.

+If the user is just interested in nearby cells in a region, the euclidian distance code should be used and the radius of search can be adjusted by the user.
+We also provide a tutorial that allows the user to substitute neighbours by the mRNA content of each cell so that further stats/analysis can be performed with ease.

+The purpose of this tutorial and the provided test data is to allow even user with basic knowledge of R to be able to perform these analysis in their entirety.

+These tutorial/code are available for anyone to use however acknowledgement to the author Llilians Calvo and citation of the corresponding publication (Calvo, Pettini et al. 2020) is required.

+/Neighbours_finding/ contains the Tutorial to find the neighbours and convert neighbours into mRNA content using R.
+/Neighbours_finding/Raw_data/ contains the test data to run the tutorial /Neighbours_finding/Results/ contains the output of the tutorial when run with the provided test data